 - magnum command-line client A CLI that communicates with the magnum-api to create and manage container clusters.
 End developers can directly use the magnum REST API. - magnum-api service An OpenStack-native REST API that processes API requests by sending them to the magnum-conductor via AMQP. - magnum-conductor service Runs on a controller machine and connects to heat to orchestrate a cluster.
-Additionally, it connects to a Docker Swarm, Kubernetes or Mesos REST API endpoint.
+Additionally, it connects to a Docker Swarm or Kubernetes API endpoint.